nagydani/seedling/seed/README.md

  * `immediate` sets the compile mode behavior of the most recently defined word in the current vocabulary to executing the interpret mode behavior, effectively turning the word into a named macro.
+Synonymous with `' execute does`

 Below are other compile mode behaviors that can be assigned by `does`: